Skip to contents

 In practice, the main advantage of writing R code in R Markdown is that you don't have to rely on # comments to explain, annotate or otherwise elaborate on your code.
 It also allows you to easily compile your source code to beautifully looking HTML, PDF etc. files using rmarkdown::render().

-This function is also registered as an RStudio add-in, allowing RStudio users to assign a custom shortcut to it and to invoke it from the command palette.
+This function is registered as an RStudio add-in, allowing RStudio users to assign a custom shortcut to it and to invoke it from the command palette.

 .Rmd files excluded from purling